 Fiji Teachers Union.
 [Photo: FILE]

-Around 600 graduate, secondary-trained teachers working in primary schools are being paid less than they deserve, despite holding recognised qualifications.
+Around 600 graduate, secondary-trained teachers working in primary schools claim they are being paid less than they deserve, despite holding recognised qualifications.

-Fiji Teachers Union General Secretary Muniappa Goundar says these teachers are currently classified as “unqualified” and are not receiving graduate salaries.
+Fiji Teachers Union General Secretary Muniappa Goundar claims these teachers are classified as “unqualified” and are not receiving graduate salaries.

 Goundar says they should be paid at the graduate level, regardless of whether they are teaching in primary or secondary schools.

-In the 2026-2027 budget proposal, the union raised that underpaid wages to teachers is one of many reason driving teachers overseas.
+In their 2026-2027 budget proposal, the union raised that underpaid wages to teachers was one of the many reasons teachers were looking for greener pastures abroad.

-He says that nearly two teachers are leaving Fiji’s schools every day, amounting to more than 700 teachers annually.
+He claims that close to two teachers are leaving Fiji’s schools every day, amounting to more than 700 teachers annually.

-Itaukei Teacher Association GS also reiterated that there is a need to increase wage or introduction of incentives to school teachers.
+Goundar also reiterated there is a need to increase wages or introduce incentives for schoolteachers.

 The union says that the government needs to step in, or the situation will worsen if measures are not undertaken.